wretched.computer

 Texture coordinates, aka uv coordinates, are so-called because they’re 2D coordinate pairs which traditionally use the letters (u,v)(u,v) to distinguish them from a position’s (x,y,z)(x,y,z).
 This post is already far too long to explain them fully, but you can think of them as a way to map a portion of a 2D image (the texture) to each of a 3D object’s triangles.
 If you’d like to learn more, Wikipedia’s got a great article on this.

 One thing to know about uv coordinates is that both of their components tend to be normalized between [0,1][0, 1].
-So, let’s see if we find a fixed-point notation that converts the data at 0x180 into pairs of values between [0,1][0, 1].
-I made a little interactive widget that lets you cycle through the possible fixed-point formats for the first 1/41/4 of these values, which I’m assuming are u16:
+So, let’s see if we find a fixed-point format that converts the data at 0x180, which I’m assuming are u16s, into values between [0,1][0, 1].
+I made a little interactive widget that lets you explore these formats: try changing the number of fractional bits vs. integer bits to fix the values into our expected uv range.

 Fixed-point Calculator Q notation: Q16.0